Alibaba

 In 1999, Ma was back in the USA, sitting in a San Francisco coffee shop thinking about the name Alibaba.
 He asked a waitress what she thought of the name.
 “Open sesame” she replied.
 He found 30 more people in the street and asked them the same.
 “Alibaba is a kind, smart business person, and he helped his village” concluded Ma (with no mention of thieves).
 The name fitted his website that he believed would open up a world of possibilities to thousands of small and medium Chinese businesses.
 It is now a global business exchange, with 80 million companies using the online platform to buy and sell anything across the world.

-Alibaba.com has three versions.
+Alibaba.com developed three business models.
 The company’s English language international marketplace (www.alibaba.com) serves to bring together importers and exporters from more than 240 countries and regions.
 The China marketplace (www.1688.com) is developed for domestic business-to-business trade in China.
 In addition, Alibaba.com offers a transaction-based wholesale platform, AliExpress (www.aliexpress.com), which allows smaller buyers to buy small quantities of goods at wholesale prices.

 Taobao Marketplace, or simply Taobao, is the biggest consumer to consumer shopping platform in China, launched in 2003.
 Tmall.com was introduced in April 2008 and is now a major online shopping destination for quality, brand name goods in China. eTao is an independent engine, particularly focused on comparison shopping, whilst Alipay is an online payment platform, similar to but significantly bigger than Paypal.